USS Darter (SS-227): Postwar

-In January 1952 a salvage party from the US Navy arrived at the wreck to dispose of the six torpedoes left on board in the forward torpedo room.
+In October 1951 a salvage party from the US Navy arrived at the wreck to dispose of the six torpedoes left on board in the forward torpedo room.
 Charges were placed around the torpedoes, and the resulting detonation blew off the entire bow.
-As of 1998 her badly deteriorated remains protrude above the surface on the reef.
+In 1998, her badly deteriorated remains could be seen protruding above the surface on the reef, but as of 2023, no evidence of the wreck is visible.